Battle of Saguntum (75 BC): Prelude

-The battle
+Battle

 Plutarch remarks that this battle was forced upon Sertorius (probably by his Iberian and/or Celt-Iberian troops).
 The fighting started at noon and lasted well into the night.
 Sertorius first fought Pompey while his legates Perpenna and Hirtuleius fought Metellus.
-After Hirtuleius had fallen Sertorius switched places with Perpenna and launched several personally-led ad hominem attacks on Metellus intended on taking him out of the fight.
+After Hirtuleius had fallen Sertorius switched places with Perpenna and launched several attacks on Metellus intended on taking him out of the fight.
 Metellus stood his ground and in the course of the fight he was wounded by a spear.
 This turned out to be a turning point in the battle for Metellus' men counter-attacked in revenge and pushed back the Iberians.

-All the Romans who saw or heard of this [Metellus being wounded] were filled with shame at the idea of deserting their commander.
-The same event filled them with fury against the enemy.
-So, they covered Metellus with their shields and carried him out of danger.
-Then they fell energetically on the Iberians and pushed them back.
-Victory changed sides.

 Metellus then complacently decided to rest his troops and made camp.
 Sertorius in the meantime had regrouped his men and in the evening launched an unexpected attack on Metellus' camp, and attempted to exploit its vulnerable position by cutting it off with a trench.
 Unfortunately for the Sertorians, Pompey and his army now showed up and forced them to withdraw.
 Over the course of the battle Pompey had lost 6,000 men while Sertorius had lost only 3,000, but to offset this Perperna had lost some 5,000 soldiers.
 Metellus's losses are unknown, but must have been significant as well.
 Sertorius' second-in-command, Lucius Hirtuleius, and Pompey's brother-in-law, Gaius Memmius (married to Pompey's sister), were among the casualties.